clementnuss/clement.n8r.ch/content/articles/2024-05-connected-farm-2.en.md

 [Michael Stapelberg](https://michael.stapelberg.ch/), it makes it reliablye, simple and mostly fun to write and upload Go code to a Raspberry Pi!

-The project permits to focus on the application logic, written in Go, so that you don't have to lose time writing `systmed` services to make sure the bot starts on system boot, etc.
+Gokrazy permits to focus on the application logic, written in Go, so that you don't have to lose time writing `systmed` services to make sure the bot starts on system boot, etc.

 And to give you and idea of how simple it is to update a running code on your Raspberry Pi, the only command you need to run is